nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Introduction

-JobFindr is a **Contact Book app** for NUS fresh graduates who are looking for jobs.
+JobFindr is an **Application Book app** for NUS fresh graduates to manage their job applications.

-It simplifies _contact management_, provides _reminders_ and enhances _organisation_, helping users _stay competitive_
+It simplifies _job application management_ , promotes _efficiency_, and enhances _organisation_,
-in the job market.
-The project simulates an ongoing software project for a desktop application (called _JobFindr_) used for managing job applications.
+helping you keep track of all your past and upcoming applications.

 --------------------------------------------------------------------------------------------------------------------